Skip to content

 Outcomes

-Before we look at the Need For Recovery it is interesting to look at the demographic data.
+Before we look at the Need For Recovery, it is interesting to look at the demographic data.

-3445 (83.5%) survey respondents worked full time.
-609 (14.7%) worked less than or equal to 80% full time equivalents.
+3445 (83.5%) survey respondents worked full-time.
+609 (14.7%) worked less than or equal to 80% full-time equivalents.

-2886 (70.3%) worked more than one in four weekends with a shocking 1479 (36%) working every other weekend!
+2886 (70.3%) worked more than one weekend in four, with a shocking 1479 (36%) working every other weekend!

 36.2% worked for, at most, four consecutive days, with the majority working between five and seven days in a row.
-13.5% (554) had been rostered on for eight days straight.
+13.5% (554) had been rostered for eight days straight.

-Emergency physicians score higher than paediatricians, miners, paramedics, everyday folk, nurses, merchant sailors and truck drivers
+Emergency physicians score higher than paediatricians, miners, paramedics, everyday folk, nurses, merchant sailors and truck drivers.

-As one might expect, higher scores were associated with a full-time work commitment, a burdensome weekend roster, and a higher number of consecutive days worked.
+As one might expect, higher scores were associated with a full-time work commitment, a burdensome weekend roster and a higher number of consecutive days worked.

 Lower scores were found in consultants and those that worked less than full time.
 The ability to access study leave and annual leave was also associated with lower scores.
-Luckily for those of us who have pursued a career in paediatric emergency medicine, this appeared to be associated with a lower NFR score too.
+Luckily for those of us who have pursued a career in paediatric emergency medicine, this appeared to be associated with a lower NFR score, too.

 Risk of bias